 Théophile Steinlen

 Théophile Steinlen was a Swiss artist who lived from 1859 to 1923.
 He is one of the most well-known Art Nouveau style artists and printmakers to come from the Montmarte art scene.
-Perhaps his most well-known piece is the poster, “La tournée du Chat Noir”, from 1896.
+Perhaps his most well-known piece is the poster, “Tournée du Chat Noir”, from 1896.

-Steinlen was born in Switzerland and moved to France in 1878 after completing college to become a designer trainee at a textile mill.
-In 1883, Steinlen was just beginning to pursue his art as a designer of printer fabrics when he was convinced by fellow artist, François Bocion, to move with his wife, Emilie, to the Montmartre neighborhood in Paris and join the other inspiring artists.
+Steinlen was born in Lausanne, Switzerland in November 1859.
+He studied literature and philosophy in college, but dropped out in 1878 to work as a designer trainee at a textile mill in France.
+In 1883, Steinlen was just beginning to pursue a career as a designer of printed fabrics when he was convinced by fellow artist, François Bocion, to move with his wife, Emilie, to the Montmartre neighborhood of Paris to join other inspiring artists.

-He moved to Montmartre at the right time, during the golden age of poster art.
-In Montmartre, Steinlen befriended other artists, including Henri de Toulouse-Lautrec and Emile Zola.
-He met Aristide Bruant, the owner of the cabaret, Le Chat Noir, who was also a Swiss ex-pat.
-Bruant commissioned the famous art poster, “La tournée du Chat Noir”, amongst other additional works.
+Steinlen moved to Montmartre at the right time.
+It was the golden age of poster art, and in Montmartre, Steinlen befriended other artists, including Henri de Toulouse-Lautrec and Emile Zola.
+He met Aristide Bruant, a singer at the cabaret, Le Chat Noir, who was also a Swiss ex-pat.
+Bruant introduced Steinlen to Rodolphe Salis, the owner of Le Chat Noir.
+Sais commissioned the famous advertisement poster, “Tournée du Chat Noir”, amongst other works.

-Steinlen produced a large number of illustrations for magazines and other publications and was relatively successful.
-By 1909, the Salon d’Automne provided Steinlen with his own room to exhibit his art.
+Steinlen produced a large number of illustrations for magazines and other publications and was relatively successful in his lifetime.
+In 1909, the Salon d’Automne provided Steinlen with his own permanent room to exhibit his art.
 In 1911, along with several of his friends, he established the paper, Les Humorists.
-Steinlen was vehemently opposed to the potential outbreak of World War I and created a number of posters to support his view.
-These works focused on the effects that the Great War would have on the poor, women, and children.
-For fear of retribution, most of his social commentary works were created under a pseudonym.
+Steinlen was vehemently opposed to the potential outbreak of World War I. He created a number of posters to support his view which focused on the effects that the Great War would have on the poor, women, and children.
+For fear of retribution, most of his social commentary works were created under the pseudonym, Jean Caillou.

-Théophile Steinlen was a huge inspiration for later artists, including Edward Hopper and Pablo Picasso.
+Théophile Steinlen was a major inspiration for later artists, including Edward Hopper and Pablo Picasso.
 He worked throughout his life, up until his death from a heart attack in 1923 at 64 years of age.
-He is buried in his beloved Montmartre neighborhood.
+Steinlen is buried in his beloved Montmartre neighborhood.

 Il n’y est pas - Théophile Steinlen